Adi112401/Treasure-Island-Ebook-Project/TIMainText.md

 So the weeks passed on, till one fine day there came a letter addressed to Dr. Livesey, with this addition, "To be opened, in the case of his absence, by Tom Redruth or young Hawkins."
 Obeying this order, we found, or rather I found--for the gamekeeper was a poor hand at reading anything but print--the following important news:

-> *Old Anchor Inn, Bristol, March 1, 17--*
+> <blockquote class="letter"> *Old Anchor Inn, Bristol, March 1, 17--*</blockquote>

-> Dear Livesey--As I do not know whether you are at the hall or still in London, I send this in double to both places.
+> <blockquote class="letter"> Dear Livesey--As I do not know whether you are at the hall or still in London, I send this in double to both places.</blockquote>

-> The ship is bought and fitted.
+> <blockquote class="letter"> The ship is bought and fitted.
 She lies at anchor, ready for sea.
-You never imagined a sweeter schooner--a child might sail her--two hundred tons; name, *Hispaniola*.
+You never imagined a sweeter schooner--a child might sail her--two hundred tons; name, *Hispaniola*.</blockquote>

-> I got her through my old friend, Blandly, who has proved himself throughout the most surprising trump.
-The admirable fellow literally slaved in my interest, and so, I may say, did everyone in Bristol, as soon as they got wind of the port we sailed for--treasure, I mean.
+> <blockquote class="letter"> I got her through my old friend, Blandly, who has proved himself throughout the most surprising trump.
+The admirable fellow literally slaved in my interest, and so, I may say, did everyone in Bristol, as soon as they got wind of the port we sailed for--treasure, I mean.</blockquote>

 "Redruth," said I, interrupting the letter, "Dr. Livesey will not like that.
 The squire has been talking, after all."